requarks/wiki-docs/demo.md

 Click on the <kbd><i class="mdi mdi-account-circle"></i></kbd> **Account** icon in the top-right corner of the page, then select **Administration**.

 Explore the various sections from the left side navigation.

+# Next Steps

+Are you ready to install Wiki.js on your own infrastructure?
+Read the [requirements](/install/requirements) and [installation instructions](/install).